samuelroland/ctp/README.md

 - Fork of generator: https://github.com/samuelroland/plantuml-parser
 - Modifications: see README of given repos
 - License: [Apache-2.0](https://github.com/samuelroland/plantuml-parser/blob/main/LICENSE)
-- Note: Thanks a lot to @shuzijun for your effort in making in this nice tool, this got me started with this repository !
+- Note: Thanks a lot to @shuzijun for your effort in making in this nice tool, this got me started with this little project !

 ### Python
 - Fork of generator: https://github.com/samuelroland/hpp2plantuml
 - Modifications: see README of given repos
 - License: [MIT](https://github.com/samuelroland/hpp2plantuml/blob/master/LICENSE) - Copyright (c) 2016 T
-- Note: Thanks a lot to @thibaultmarin for this nice converter, it works pretty well !
+- Note: Thanks a lot to @thibaultmarin for this nice converter, it's really useful !

 **TODO**